pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

 columns: A column with the column header names and a column with the values itself.
 The latter column gets by default the name ``value``.

-The :func:`pandas.melt` method can be defined in more detail:
+The parameters passed to :func:`pandas.melt` can be defined in more detail:

 .. ipython:: python